Gluten Free Travel: Eat Safely As a Celiac, Anywhere in the World

 Gluten free baked eggplant in tomato sauce and topped with fresh herbs and feta in Athens.

-For only $8.99, you can communicate your needs – including cross-contamination – and explore the world with more confidence.
+For only $8.99, you can communicate your needs – including cross-contact – and explore the world with more confidence.

 Testimonial from Janice, who used the Spain gluten free card: